asadk97/WebScraping/README.md

 # Tutorial and Instructions

-To run the web scraping simply enter:
+To run the web scraping simply enter in the terminal:

-$python main.py --site
+1. $python main.py --site

-and then add in the site that you would like to scrape after '--site '
+2. add in the site that you would like to scrape after '--site '

 This branch also contains both the command lines and the unit tests to ensure that the user is able to input the correct site formats